Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 ## 2. Clarification of most important Java classes

 The following will clarify the most important Java classes for the interface RunLinTimVehicleCirculation.
 The package org.matsim.run.linTimVehicleCirculation was written as part of my Master Thesis.
 The methods of each class will be presented and design choices will be explained.
-Input for each function will be in italics.
+Input for each function is displayed in italics.
 Some background information to LinTim will also be given.
 These classes will be explained in more detail:

 <details>
 <summary><b>ExportObjects.java</b></summary>